neondatabase/website/content/docs/guides/vercel-overview.md

 <DetailIconCards>

-<a href="/docs/guides/vercel-marketplace" description="Learn how to install Neon from the Vercel Marketplace" icon="vercel">Install Neon Postgres from the Vercel Marketplace</a>
+<a href="/docs/guides/vercel-marketplace" description="Learn how to install Neon from the Vercel Marketplace" icon="check">Install Neon Postgres from the Vercel Marketplace</a>

 </DetailIconCards>